 Of course, anytime you go hunting, to the shooting range or even if you are goofing around shooting soda cans out back; it’s essential to protect your ears from gunshot noise.
 Exposing your ears to even one gunshot could cause serious damage, making it vital you never shoot without protection.

-Regardless of whether you need hearing protection for your job, or simply for the times you go hunting or shooting, consider upgrading your protection by investing in hearing protection from ESP.
+Regardless of whether you need hearing protection for your job, or simply for the times you go hunting or shooting, consider upgrading your protection by investing in custom hearing protection from ESP.
 Our products utilize “smart technology,” which allows you to hear the things you need to hear (such as a conversation), but still protects your ears from the blast of a gunshot or the loud sounds of a factory machine.

 For more information, please browse our site, our contact us today with any questions you may have.